qBioTurin/connector/README.md

 ### Required installed packages
 The following R packages must be installed to use connector:
-DEoptim, GenSA, cowplot, fda, funcy, ggforce, ggplot2, optimr, plyr, readxl
+DEoptim, GenSA, cowplot, fda, funcy, ggforce, ggplot2, optimr, plyr, readxl.

 ### How to install connector
 To install it you can use use **devtools**: